dungba88/jenova/README.md

 The following packages need to be installed via `pip`
 - `gunicorn`: lightweight WSGI HTTP Server
-- `Falcon`: super fast RESTful framework
+- `falcon`: super fast RESTful framework
 - `httplib2`: HTTP client

 For the bot, these packages are required: